lokanadat/federatedgrails/README.md

 ------------
 Prerequisite: Your Shibboleth SP is setup and working correctly (this doesn't apply if you simply wish to enable development mode on your local development environment).

-This version isn't published to rails plugins given early release status.

-Clone the repository to your local disk and in your BuildConfig.groovy file add:

-    grails.plugin.location.'federatedgrails'="your path"

-Once this is done execute the supplied script to integrate
+Execute the supplied script to integrate

     grails integrate-federation Package Subject